khatna/bensense/README.md

-# bensense (not ocmpleted yet)
+# bensense (not completed yet)
-Notifies user (me) via SMS whenever Ben Simmons of the Philadelphia 76ers complete a triple double.
+Notifies user via SMS when an NBA player completes a triple double.
+The player is Ben Simmons of the Philadelphia 76ers by default.